GunahkarCasper/codeassist-guide/README.md

-1\.
-Restart CodeAssist
+1.Restart CodeAssist

-2\.
-The newly fine-tuned model loads automatically
+2.The newly fine-tuned model loads automatically

-3\.
-Continue solving tasks with your personalised assistant
+3.Continue solving tasks with your personalised assistant